 To every $n$-pointed hyperelliptic curve, we can associate the geometric quotient $C\rightarrow Z:=C/\sigma$, where $Z$ is a nodal curve of genus $0$.

 \begin{definition} If $Z$ is irreducible, then we say that $C$ is an $n$-pointed \emph{honestly hyperelliptic} $A_r$-stable curve, namely a cyclic cover of $\bP^1$ of degree $2$. \end{definition}

 The terminology is borrowed from \cite{Cat}, specifically Definition 3.18.
-The substack of $\cH_{g,n}^r$ classifying honestly hyperelliptic curves, $\cH_{g,n}^{r,\circ}$, is an open inside $\cH_{g,n}^r$.
-The rest of this section is dedicated to give a description of $\cH_{g,n}^{r,\circ}$ as a quotient stack, in some specific cases we will need.
-The reason is that these cases are the building blocks for the points in $\cM_{g,n}^r$ that have nontrivial positive dimensional stabilizers, and understanding how they behave with respect to isotrivial degenerations is fundamental for the understanding of the local picture of the moduli stack we are interested in.
+The substack of $\cH_{g,n}^r$ classifying honestly hyperelliptic curves, $\cH_{g,n}^{r,\circ}$, is an open substack inside $\cH_{g,n}^r$.
+The rest of this section is dedicated to giving a description of $\cH_{g,n}^{r,\circ}$ as a quotient stack in some specific cases we will need.
+The reason is that these cases are the building blocks for the points in $\cM_{g,n}^r$ that have nontrivial positive-dimensional stabilizers, and understanding how they behave with respect to isotrivial degenerations is fundamental for the understanding of the local picture of the moduli stack we are interested in.

 We start with the case $n=0$.
 We have the following identification: